DEV-SHUKLA-GITHUB/BioData-maker/README.md

 If you find this project useful, feel free to ⭐ **star** the repository and share it with your friends.
 For any questions or feedback, create an *Issue* or reach out on [LinkedIn](https://www.linkedin.com/in/yourprofile).
 We’d love to hear from you! 💬

-Made with ❤️ using *React* & *Tailwind CSS*.
-Happy biodata building!
+Made with ❤️.
+Create your perfect biodata today!